 I wrote the lyrics to ‘Fireworks’ under the mixing desk.
 We were working on the EP, and I didn’t have the words finished.
 They were mixing the track, and I was under the desk writing the words.
 I’m pleased with the lyrics I got for that because it was one of those make or break, under the pressure moments.

 Are there any plans to release a 21st-anniversary edition of the album with bonus tracks etc.?

-Embrace have achieved incredible success over the last 21 years.
+Embrace has achieved incredible success over the last 21 years.
 What have been your highlights?

 When ‘Out of Nothing’ went to number one – because we had been dropped after the third album and then for our fourth album to go to number one that was pretty amazing.
 It even sold more than ‘The Good Will Out.’
 Some of the gigs we did at T in the Park in Scotland when we were headlining the second stage were very memorable.
-Also, the feeling we got when we recorded the demo of ‘All You Good People’ was brilliant.
-And then similarly when went into the studio with Youth (Martin Glover) and started working on ‘Ashes.’ and he put the four to the floor drum beat under it and suddenly it went from this moving ballad to this enormous anthem.
+The feeling we got when we recorded the demo of ‘All You Good People’ was brilliant.
+Similarly, when went into the studio with Youth (Martin Glover) and started working on ‘Ashes.’
+He put the four to the floor drum beat under it, and suddenly it went from this moving ballad to this enormous anthem.
 I started to get this fearful, nervous thing.
-When things take off and go well it’s exciting, but also very frightening at the same time.
+When things take off and go well, it’s exciting, but also very frightening at the same time.
 I got that feeling then.

 What album by any artist or band would you like to see performed in its entirety?

 I went to see Brian Wilson perform Pet Sounds.
 I went to see that in London at the Festival Hall, and that was amazing.
-And I Saw him perform SMILE as well which is the album he recorded afterward which is really good.
+And I saw him perform SMILE as well which is the album he recorded afterwards, which is really good.
 I saw Arthur Lee of Love perform their seminal album.
 But seeing Pet Sounds was the one, that is their definitive album.